Skip to main content

 Category Benefit Details

-Youth (10-12) Free deer tag Free deer license for youth 10-12; must hunt with licensed adult
+Youth (10-12) Free deer tag Free deer license; must hunt with licensed adult within arm's reach; no hunter ed needed

-Senior (65+) Reduced fees Minnesota residents 65+ receive discounted licenses
+Senior (65+) Reduced fees Minnesota residents 65+ receive discounted hunting licenses

-Disabled Veteran Free Disabled veterans receive free hunting and fishing licenses
+Disabled Veteran (100%) Free 100% service-connected disabled veterans receive free hunting and fishing licenses

 Active Military Resident rates Active duty stationed in Minnesota hunt at resident rates